Using HiBiT protein tagging to understand the biology behind our desire for food

 The hormone receptors that are the focus of Dr. Sebag’s work—the melanocortin receptor, the ghrelin receptor and the prokineticin 1 receptor—are all G-coupled protein receptors (GPCRs), transmembrane receptors that bind extracellular ligands and transmit signals to an intracellular “G-protein”.
 The lab has been focused on understanding the interaction of these GPCRs with the accessory protein MRAP2, which they have shown plays a key role in modulating receptor signaling.

-Recently, Dr. Sebag’s lab have been using HiBiT protein tagging to investigate the role of MRAP2 in modulating the trafficking of the prokineticin and ghrelin receptors.
-Traditionally, they would have used an antibody-based method (ELISA) to monitor this type of interaction, but they have found that HiBiT tagging offers a much more sensitive, less variable and faster way to detect receptor internalization.
+Dr. Sebag’s lab have been using HiBiT protein tagging to investigate the role of MRAP2 in modulating the trafficking of the prokineticin and ghrelin receptors.
+Traditionally, they would have used an antibody-based method (ELISA) to monitor this type of interaction, but they have found that HiBiT protein tagging offers a much more sensitive, less variable and faster way to detect GPCR internalization.

 “HiBiT really represents a breakthrough in the way we measure protein trafficking or protein secretion”